DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v3/readme.md

 2. Tags associated with answers are collected
 3. Tags are counted using Counter
 4. Most frequent tags are extracted using most_common(1)
+5. The most frequent tags are used as the initial diagnostic signal, representing the user's most prominent limitations and strengths

 ## Impact

 - System evolves from static structure to dynamic analysis
-- Enables basic diagnosis logic
+- Enables basic diagnosis based on frequency of behavioral patterns
 - Provides measurable output based on user behavior

 ## Comparison with Version 2